xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 order: 140
 published: true
 ---
 **Template Editor** is a tool of the {% link "Theme Tweaker" ref_2Kfe2OX6 %} addon that aims at editing the code of the template files (.twig and .html).
-Use it when you need to change the template (layout) elements (not a text description or a css code).
+Use it when you need to change the default template (layout) elements (not a text description or a css code) or to create a new custom template.

 {% note info %}
-As of the time of writing this article, the Template Editor tool is not available in X-Cart Cloud.
+As of the time of writing this article, the **Template Editor** tool is not available in X-Cart Cloud.
 {% endnote %}

+{% toc %}

+## Customizing Default Templates

 Let's consider some usecases that describe the **Template Editor** facilities.

-{% toc %}

 {% note info %}
 The main purpose of the samples below is to show you a way to find the template files that should be edited to get the required changes but not to describe all possible changes themselves.
 You should be skilled in .html to customize the templates' code.